-Notice: Twilio is postponing the scheduled Programmable Voice Mobile SDK 1.x shutdown until
+Notice: Twilio is again postponing the scheduled Programmable Voice Mobile SDK 1.x shutdown until

-October 31st, 2020.
-This new date represents a 3-month delay from the original shutdown announcement date of July 31, 2020.
+December 15th, 2020.
+This new date represents a further 4.5-month delay from the original shutdown announcement date of July 31, 2020.
 The below article has been updated to reflect the new date.

 This guide covers the following topics: